Log Collection Troubleshooting Guide

 Permission issues tailing log files

-datadog-agent does not run as root (and we do not recommend that you make it run as root, as a general best-practice).
+datadog-agent does not run as root (and running as root is not recommended, as a general best-practice).
 For this reason, when you configure your

 datadog-agent to tail log files (for custom logs or for integrations) you need to take special care to ensure the